materialscloud-org/mc-react-header/README.md

 See `src/App.js` on how to use it.

-Published to npm, install with `npm install react-materialscloud-header`.
+Published to npm, install with `npm install mc-react-header`.

 # Getting Started with Create React App